Surrogacy in Colorado

 - Gain an incredible sense of self-fulfillment from giving the greatest gift humanly possible to another family

 - Build a life-long relationship with forever-grateful intended parents

 - Work with a personal program coordination team and licensed social worker

-- Are between the ages of 21-41 years of age.
+- Is between 21-41 years of age.

-- Have a Body Mass Index (BMI) no higher than 32 (some clinics allow up to 33).
+- Typically have a Body Mass Index (BMI) of no higher than 33.
+Calculate My BMI.

-- Do not use illegal drugs, smoke cigarettes, or abuse alcohol.
+- Does not use illegal drugs, smoke cigarettes, or abuse alcohol.

 If you have any questions about becoming a surrogate in Colorado, or about the surrogacy process in general, please don't hesitate to contact us!